Samkth123/KTH-md/CC.md

 3. Account for cannibalization and price increase (if there is any)

 This would actually help solve a problem, not just get to the number.
 Basically, find the number then know what to do given the number and what to do next
+Next we could
+- what % of target profits this is
+- ptoential cost savings in manufacturing due to volume increase
+- ptoential price increase (due to larger volume sold to starbucks)
+- can targets capacity be easily increased?

+#### 4 step approach to Quantitative Analysis